 But they made their vaudeville reputation as the Four Marx Brothers, and the Four Marx Brothers they would remain, at least according to their domineering stage mother/manager Minnie Marx.
 When Gummo enlisted with a sigh of relief, the youngest of the brothers, Herbert, age seventeen, was told to drop everything, given an “o” name, and forced into the act — right into Gummo’s nothing-to-contribute role.

-Zeppo had already left school, and was working as an apprentice mechanic for the Ford Motor Company.
+Zeppo had already left school, and was working as a mechanic for the Ford Motor Company.
 He spent his spare time lifting weights, chasing girls, and running with a bad crowd.
 He was a juvenile delinquent by his own account, and it has been theorized that Minnie put him into the act as a superfluous fourth solely to keep him out of jail or out of an early grave.

 “I was a kid, but I carried a gun and I stole automobiles.
 I was real bad and there was an older boy…about twenty and we were pedalling around.
 I loved to be with him because he was so tough and I sort of felt that if I got in any trouble he’d protect me, you know, so we both carried guns all the time.” — Zeppo.